 Homemade bologna is one of those foods that truly show how radically food manufacturers have changed our taste expectations.
 That unctuous, mushy pink stuff we’ve all eaten between slices of flavorless white bread, with mayo or mustard, is nothing like bologna used to be.

-In fact, homemade bologna more closely resembles salami, or even summer sausage, than those floppy and flavorless slices that come from the store.
+Here in the Midwest, knowing how to make a good homemade bologna is a matter of pride.
+Unlike the floppy pink slices from the store, a homemade bologna is more like salami or summer sausage.
 That’s not to say it’s spicy, although you can certainly make it that way if you like.
 More than anything, homemade bologna is meaty, no matter how thinly you slice it.

 That meatiness turned me off the first time I made homemade bologna.
 It was grainy, a conglomeration of bits of fat and meat, more like a burger in texture than the smooth stuff of my childhood.
 A little research revealed the problem: I didn’t know to emulsify the meat before shaping and cooking it.
 That step has made a world of difference in the final product’s texture.

 Next, it was time to experiment with flavoring.
 Some of the recipes I’d found called for a frightening amount of Morton’s Tender Quick, a brand of curing salt that contains salt, sugar, sodium nitrate, sodium nitrite and other curing agents.
 The first batch I made called for 3 tablespoons of the stuff, and the result was such a salty product that it was nearly inedible.
 Other recipes called for Accent seasoning which is essentially MSG.